 We do not have sufficient data to accurately estimate the current population trend.
 Therefore, we conducted our assessment based on a range from -0.13% to +0.36%, but that range includes removing animals at the historic mortality rate from the ASLL as currently managed.
-This means without the proposed action, the population trend estimates would range from -0.08% to 0.41% per year.
+Without the mortalities from the ASLL, the population trend estimates would range from -0.08% to 0.407% per year for 2022 to 2023 and from -0.082% to 0.403% per year from 2022 to 2062.
 Furthermore, the best available information (Bigelow et al. 2022) indicates the current population trend is positive (including removing animals at the historic mortality rate).
 Therefore, we are reasonably certain the population trend will continue to be positive with the continued authorization of the American Samoa longline fishery as currently managed.
 Because oceanic whitetip shark population abundance will continue to grow with the proposed action, we are reasonably certain it will not cause material changes having biological consequences to the species' numbers, reproduction, or distribution.
 In accordance with Section 1.3.1 (Jeopardy Analyses) above, NMFS does not anticipate the ASLL fishery will reduce appreciably the likelihood of the survival or recovery of oceanic whitetip sharks in the wild by reducing their reproduction, numbers, or distribution.